vcstools/vcstools/CONTRIBUTING.rst

 Contributing guide
 ==================

-Thanks for your interest in contributing to cpplint.
+Thanks for your interest in contributing to vcstools.

 Any kinds of contributions are welcome: Bug reports, Documentation, Patches.